-GetResponse recently introduced advanced marketing automation tools as well as tight integrations with a number of e-commerce platforms.
+GetResponse recently introduced advanced marketing automation tools as well as tight integrations with a number of e-commerce platforms (you may be interested in our list of the best all-in-one marketing platforms).
 This opens up a whole suite of new opportunities in terms of email personalization.

 Aweber offers similar tools but they aren’t nearly as powerful or as intuitive.
 You can tag or segment subscribers based on actions they take and trigger email sequences based on that.
 However, the process is not as visual as GetResponse’s and is definitely not as sophisticated.

 With GetResponse, you can, for instance, email people who have added products to cart but have not purchased reminding them that there are items waiting in their cart.
 You can email recent customers, or try to reactivate customers who have not purchased for a while.
 You can even use an advanced, visual automation builder to build pretty sophisticated workflows: